virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - @vcmap/ui css utility classes are removed (https://github.com/virtualcitySYSTEMS/map-ui/tree/release-v5.2/src/styles/utils), use vuetify utility classes: https://vuetifyjs.com/en/styles/borders/#usage
 - Globally removed `dense` property of all Components, which supported `dense` Components will now render in the vcs default lineheight of 32px
 - `VcsTooltip.vue` is removed.
 Use `v-tooltip` instead.
+- Legacy style `legend` handling was completely removed.
+Use the new `properties.legend`.

 # Extended Theming